Steinway Tunnel: Subway operation

-Initially, the IRT intended to use the tunnel for trolleys; however, it subsequently decided instead to use the tubes for a heavy-rail rapid transit line.
+Initially, the IRT intended to use the tunnel for trolleys; however, it subsequently decided instead to use the tubes for a heavy-rail rapid transit line, a concept that later became known as premetro.
 After the IRT measured the tubes, the company found that third rail installation could be possible with small modifications.
 Regular subway cars could not use the loops and the ramp because of the tight 50 ft radius of the loops and the steep 6% incline.
 The roadbed and the rail were determined to be usable for subway service, but even so, the duct banks in the tunnel were replaced.
 The platforms could be easily extended, and it was also found that the tunnel's width corresponded to the width specifications of the existing IRT subway's car fleet.

 Work began in 1913, and the tubes were modified to accommodate IRT subway cars in 1914.
 The work included removing part of the tunnel walls on the Manhattan side and building a cavern to create a track crossover between the tubes.
 The first IRT Steinway test train between Grand Central and Vernon Avenue (today's Vernon Boulevard–Jackson Avenue station) ran June 13, 1915, with a regularly scheduled shuttle service beginning June 22.
 The planned metro route was to go from Times Square through the tunnel over to Long Island City and from there continue towards Flushing.
 The IRT was to operate this line, with the trackage east of Queensboro Plaza to be shared by the Brooklyn Rapid Transit Company (later the Brooklyn–Manhattan Transit Corporation, or BMT).

 Meanwhile, the construction work continued on the planned route.
 To the east of the tunnel, the Hunters Point Avenue subway station went up to the level of the Hunterspoint Avenue LIRR station.
 Immediately east of it was a ramp up to the elevated subway towards Queensboro Plaza.
 Hunters Point Avenue opened on February 15, 1916, and on November 5 of the same year, it was extended to Queensboro Plaza.
 Because the line did not have track connections to the rest of the IRT network, a provisional maintenance workshop was operated at the tunnel ramp until 1928.
 To the west, construction began in 1922.
 The tunnel was extended to Fifth Avenue on March 23, 1926, and Times Square on March 14, 1927.
 When Belmont modified the IRT Flushing Line to extend to Times Square and to Flushing, it was found that the loops could not be used for the extensions.
 The loops on the Queens side of the tunnel were obliterated in the wake of new construction.
 The loop on the Manhattan side, however, is intact and occupied by maintenance rooms, although the ceiling third rail still exists in the loop.
 The line from Times Square to Flushing was completed in 1928, when the station at Flushing opened.